alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-3.md

 >
 > “Providing accessible tools for ‘basic’ needs (e.g. productivity tools, which are not too concerning and can be widely used).”

 These limitations of digital technologies’ ability to improve accessibility need not be a reason against their deployment.
-In some instances, the ability to reach different groups, such as those who feel the stigma of reaching out in person or have less serious concerns such as procrastination, can be seen as a positive.
+In some instances, the ability to reach different groups, such as those who feel the stigma of reaching out in person, can be seen as a positive.
 However, to ensure accessibility is prioritised across the student population, a greater awareness of who is (and who is not) served by digital technologies is required.
 During engagements, some administrators suggested males were engaged more with digital technologies, some pointed to females, others to differences in engagement across academic disciplines and finally some noticing no patterns of engagement at all.
 Further research into this is needed for universities to move away from a one-size-fits all approach and design solutions which explicitly address the needs of all student groups.

 > **Administrator Perspective**
 >